Friedrich Weleminsky: Tuberculomucin Weleminsky

 Weleminsky's particular area of interest was vaccination against tuberculosis.
 In 1935, an editorial in the American Journal of Clinical Pathology cited one of his articles as providing "a good review of the voluminous literature accumulated on BCG".

 In 1912, Weleminsky, who was then second assistant to Ferdinand Hueppe, the head of the Institute for Hygiene at the German University of Prague, published his discovery of a new treatment for tuberculosis, which he named tuberculomucin (Tbm).
 It was tested on guinea pigs, with number 1769 being the first to survive due to the treatment in 1909.
-He also used tuberculomucin Weleminsky (also spelt tuberkulomucin Weleminsky and tuberkulomuzin Weleminsky) to treat cattle which he kept at his country retreat, Schloss Thalheim.
+He also used tuberculomucin Weleminsky (also spelt tuberkulomucin Weleminsky and tuberkulomuzin Weleminsky) to treat cattle which he kept at his wife's family's country retreat, Schloss Thalheim.

 More than 60 papers were published in German describing tuberculomucin's use in humans, but very few of them were read by an English-speaking audience.
 By the mid-1920s it was known as tuberculomucin Weleminsky and at least two companies were involved in producing and marketing the treatment.
 (Note: The 1927 advertisement pictured here was issued by the Biopharma pharmaceutical company in Vienna.
-It listed the distinctions between tuberculin and tuberculomucin Weleminsky (TbM) and invited general practitioners and clinical physicians to seek a brochure about TbM, or trial samples for clinical testing, by completing and returning a postcard in which they were also asked to say if they were already using Tbm and what success they had experienced in using it.)
+It listed the distinctions between tuberculin and tuberculomucin Weleminsky (TbM) and invited general practitioners and clinical medical doctors to seek a brochure about TbM, or trial samples for clinical testing, by completing and returning a postcard in which they were also asked to say if they were already using Tbm and what success they had experienced in using it.)
 In 1938, Sanders, a Belgian pharmaceutical company, planned to manufacture Tbm and to make it available in Western Europe and other parts of the developed world.
 However, Weleminsky fled from Prague in 1939, a couple of weeks before the Nazi invasion of Czechoslovakia, and these plans and further development of the treatment ceased.